fenixisonfire/peach-design-guide-r/README.md

-# peach-design-guide-r
-Peach Design Guide
+# PEACH UCLH Design Guide

+# Description
+This is the design guide for the UCLH Peach project.

 # Installation instructions:
 1. Change to project directory